arbor-sim/arbor/doc/py_recipe.rst

         By default returns 0.

+    .. function:: num_probes(gid)

+        The number of probes attached to the cell with :attr:`arbor.cell_member.gid`.

+        By default returns 0.

     .. function:: num_gap_junction_sites(gid)

         Returns the number of gap junction sites on :attr:`arbor.cell_member.gid`.

         By default returns 0.

-    .. function:: get_probes(gid)
+    .. function:: get_probe(id)

-        Returns a vector containing (in order) all the probes on a given cell `gid`.

-        By default returns an empty list.
+        Returns the probe(s) to allow monitoring.

+        By default throws a runtime error.
+If :func:`num_probes` returns a non-zero value, this must also be overridden.

 Cells
 ------